 Handprinted, blue dyed fabrics imported from Hungary by our friend Gilly Thomson.
 These fabrics are part of the same 'blue dye' tradition as our Shwe fabrics from South Africa.

 The Nomads Tent in Edinburgh houses an astounding and ever-changing array of treasures sourced directly from the nomadic and tribal peoples of Iran, Turkey, India and elsewhere in central Asia.
 Owner Andrew Haughton and founder Rufus Reade are both great sources of information.
-Rugs, carpets and kilims galore.
-Plus jewellery, textiles, artefacts and more.
+Rugs, textiles and tribal art.

 We're great fans of our local fair trade co-operative shop in Holmfirth, where you'll always find a great range of innovative products, fairly traded.
 Look out especially for great clothing creations by local designer Sarah Yaccabe made using our African fabrics.
 Magic!